 What is live-in care?

-Elder provides trained caregivers who provide 24/7 assistance for the elderly in their own homes, or in your home if your relative has moved in with you.
-Such support provides a practical alternative to residential care and avoids the stress and upheaval that a move can cause.
+Elder gives you access to professional caregivers who provide 24/7 home care assistance for the elderly in their own homes, or in your home if your relative has moved in with you.

 There is no need to go through much-loved possessions, choosing what to keep and what to part with, as you might have to do if your loved one moves to a residential care home.
 Thanks to our elderly care-at-home packages, your loved one can retain their much-loved treasures and mementoes of a long and happy life.